 - Revision note: gemini_v114_rev.txt

-If you already have DRAGONS installed, updating to the latest version is straightforward.
+If you already have a Python 3.7 environement set up, adding DRAGONS v3.0 to the latest version is straightforward.
 Replace

 dragons, or whatever name you used when you first created the environment.